 A year ago, I found myself in the middle of this nightmare.
 In a matter of a month, my, seemingly, normal life spiraled out of control because of a health scare and turned into a terrible anxiety, OCD and panic attacks that made me terrified to go out, talk to people and pretty much live life.

-Thanks to some great books, rationalization and willingness to experiment I manage to bring my life back to normal in a relatively short period without going to a psychiatrist.
+Thanks to some great books, rationalization and willingness to experiment I manage to bring my life back to normal without going to a psychiatrist.